Degrees Offered

 This course is open to the advanced printmaking student.
 This course emphasizes conceptual development, setting and achieving personal goals.
 Emphasis is placed upon portfolio development and exhibition.

 ARTS 171.
-Graphic Design: Branding and Advertising.
+Advertising and Commercial Design.
 4 Units.

 ARTS 175.
 Senior Graphic Design Seminar.
 4 Units.